by John Ellis

 A few paragraphs above, I related my first experience with pornography and my subsequent attempts to find porn as I entered high school and college.
 My experience was not atypical for a young man in the late 80s and early 90s.
 We were neither less nor more prone to lust than young men in the new millennium.
 The difference is that young men today don’t have to work at all to find pornography.
 Allow me to repeat that – young men today do NOT have to work at all to find pornography.
 Not only do the overwhelming majority of teens believe that it’s morally acceptable to view porn, the vast majority of teens have easy and free access to porn.
 In most cases, as in teens with smart phones, literally nothing is stopping them from feeding their lust.

 The statistics bear out the truth that men are prone to lust.
 The scary thing is that men don’t need explicit pornography to lust.
 There is a reason that the “famed” Swimsuit Issue is Sport’s Illustrated’s best-selling issue year in and out.
 And that reason is not holy and pure, nor is that reason connected to the empowerment of women.
-Even in the face of those statistics, and taking their dishonest verbal cues from the Serpent-Satan of Genesis 3, some professing Christians scoff at the notion that men, as a group, tend to lust apart from the grace of God.
+Even in the face of those statistics, and taking their dishonest verbal cues from the Serpent-Satan of Genesis 3, some professing Christians scoff at the notion that men, as a group, tend to lust.
 That rejection of such an obvious truth is unhelpful (at best) and leading men to hell (at worst).

 Lust is a problem that almost all men face.
 And it’s not a problem that only exists among conservative Christians who have “antiquated” views of sexuality; rejecting that claim requires sticking your fingers in your ears and squinting your eyes closed whenever you’re confronted with the statistics.
 Men lust.
 Considering that my son is growing up in an era in which he’s bombarded with pornographic, near pornographic, and sexualized images, I’m frightened for his sake.